-where of is an optimum solution to the primal LP.
+where solving an optimum solution to the primal LP.

-The set Coortains only sets for which the dual inequality is tight.
+The set Contains only sets for which the dual inequality is tight.

 The previous two rounding algorithms have the disadvantage that it is necessary to solve the LP.
 The following method also gives an f-approximation without solving the LP.